USVI oil refinery to shutter indefinitely amid violations - WTMJ

 “Limetree caused tremendous damage on St. Croix,” she said, adding that while people can breathe easier for now, much work remains.
 “There is a legacy of toxic contamination at the property that needs to be cleaned up.”

-Enck said it would take decades to do so: “This is probably going to be a long, drawn-out fight over hundreds of millions of dollars.
+Enck added that it would take decades to do so: “This is probably going to be a long, drawn-out fight over hundreds of millions of dollars.
 This cleanup is not going to be cheap.”

+Hours after Limetree made its announcement, David Bond, a professor at Bennington College in Vermont, stood outside a grocery store in the U.S. territory as he continued to survey people about how the refinery has affected their health.

+Hundreds of residents have responded in recent days, recalling how they have found droplets of oil on their car windshields or an oily film in their cisterns, which they depend on for drinking water.
+Many also reported breathing problems, he said in a phone interview.

 In 2012, Hovensa LLC announced it was closing the refinery in a hit to the tiny island given that some 2,000 people worked there.
 It was the U.S. territory’s largest private employer and generated some $60 million a year in revenue for the government.

-The complex kept operating solely as an oil storage terminal for nearly a decade until Limetree restarted the refinery in February of this year, announcing it was capable of processing some 200,000 barrels a day.
+The complex kept operating solely as an oil storage terminal for nearly a decade until Limetree restarted the refinery in February of this year following permission from the Trump administration, announcing it was capable of processing some 200,000 barrels a day.
 Limetree, which is now run by EIG Global Energy Partners, had bought the terminal and refinery in 2016 for $190 million.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.